In Depth Baby Product Reviews Led by a Pediatrician

 Second Hand Breast Pumps

-Although it's not recommended, if you do choose to use a previously owned, single-user closed system pump, it's crucial that you buy brand-new accessories for hygiene and safety reasons.
+Although it's not recommended, if you choose to use a previously owned, single-user closed system pump, it's crucial that you buy brand-new accessories for hygiene and safety reasons.
 This includes new tubing, breast flanges, bottles, lids, membranes, and valves.

 We have comprehensively tested and evaluated a wide range of breast pumps, highlighting the advantages and disadvantages of each, helping you make an informed decision based on your needs.